Near99/JavaScript30/10-JSCheckbox/README.md

 # What Happends Actually?

-1. When we first click one checkbox for example the second box is checked:
+1. When one of the checkboxes is clicked, for example the second one:

 - [ ] This is an inbox laytou.
 - [x] Check one item